 - a.
 Provide robust public health emergency funding.
 Congress should (1) amend the Public Health Service Act (P.L.
-78-410) to authorize no less than \$10 billion for the Public Health Emergency Fund; (2) appropriate no less than that authorized level for the Public Health Emergency Fund; (3) commit to regular annual appropriations utilizing a consistent methodology and no-year funding for the Public Health Emergency Fund; (4) determine eligibility criteria for assistance; (5) establish robust accountability mechanisms; and (6) provide guidance on triggers for use of the Public Health Emergency Fund, which may or may not include a declaration of a public health emergency.
+78-410) to authorize no less than \$10 billion for the Public Health Emergency Fund; (2) appropriate no less than that authorized level for the Public Health Emergency Fund; (3) commit to regular annual appropriations utilizing a consistent methodology and no-year funding for the Public Health Emergency Fund, similar to the funding mechanism for the Disaster Relief Fund; (4) determine eligibility criteria for assistance; (5) establish robust accountability mechanisms; and (6) provide guidance on triggers for use of the Public Health Emergency Fund, which may or may not include a declaration of a public health emergency.
 The Administration and Congress should consider the input of SLTT recipients when developing these triggers. - b.
 Clarify eligibility for biological disaster assistance under the Stafford Act.
-The Administrator of the Federal Emergency Management Agency should conduct an after-action assessment of COVID-19 disaster relief activities.
+The FEMA Administrator should conduct an after-action assessment of COVID-19 disaster relief activities.
 Based on this assessment, the Administrator should update and clarify SLTT eligibility for direct federal assistance during declared public health emergencies involving pandemic influenza and other biological agents.